Become a Get Further Tutor

 Our maths and English resources are designed to support these students to achieve their target grades and consequently, our tutors deliver content that is no higher than GCSE grade 5 (previously a grade C).
 All the questions, recommended methods and answers are provided for tutors in the resources.

 Our students are a mix of 16- to 18-year-olds and adult learners (aged 19+).

-All our tutors must attend 3 days of training in September, before they begin tutoring – the Get Further training is mandatory.
+The last stage of our application process is for candidates to complete the Get Further tutor training.
+Tutors must have attended Get Further training before they start tutoring.
 During training, tutors will cover how to engage and motivate young people, the principles of effective English or maths pedagogy, how to deliver tuition with impact, and your statutory safeguarding requirements.

 If you would like more information about applying to become a Get Further tutor, you can book a call with one of the Get Further team.